Looking for a list of Russian cat breeds?

 While the Donskoy is my favorite, this next kitty is perhaps the most well-known Russian cat breed.

-Just as the name suggests, Russian Blues have a beautiful shimmery blue coat, complemented by striking emerald eyes.
+Just as the name suggests, this fluffy grey cat has a beautiful shimmery blue coat, complemented by striking emerald eyes.

 This elegance is further accentuated by the cat’s possible ties to Russian czars.